AI for Predictive Analytics: Everything You Need to Know

 That's where artificial intelligence and machine learning come in.
 AI is an umbrella term for a range of technologies that allow machines to perform cognitive tasks - like seeing, writing, moving, reading, or analyzing data - as well or better than humans.

 AI is used all around you, even if you don't realize it.
 It powers every voice assistant, like Alexa.
 It's behind every email client that reads emails and filters out spam (all of them).
 And it's what makes Amazon recommendations, Netflix recommendations, self-driving cars, and hundreds of other technologies possible.

 AI isn't just for big tech companies.
 It's disrupting finance, healthcare, manufacturing, and dozens of other industries.
 And the technology is making major waves in marketing and sales.
 In fact, McKinsey predicts AI could unlock up to $2.6 trillion in business value in marketing and sales.

 Nowhere do we see this impact more than in predictive marketing analytics, a discipline that's been around for awhile, but is only recently unlocking its true potential thanks to AI.

 What Is Predictive Analytics?

 Predictive analytics uses machine learning to predict outcomes using historical data.
-Predictive analytics platforms and tools do this using machine learning.
+Predictive analytics platforms and tools do this using machine learning that informs a predictive model.
 Machine learning is an AI technology that finds patterns at scale within datasets.
-Machine learning can then use what it learns to predict future patterns from your analytics, often using regression analysis techniques.
+Machine learning can then use what it learns to predict future patterns from your analytics, often using regression analysis techniques in the predictive model.

-Predictive analytics has many use cases across business and marketing.
+A predictive analytics tool has many use cases across business and marketing, all related to predicting future outcomes and/or future behavior.
 It can do everything from predict customer churn to forecast equipment maintenance to detect potential fraud.
-These predictions can prevent serious loss or create significant business value.
+These predictive capabilities can prevent serious loss or create significant business value.